astropy/astropy-APEs/APE21.rst

 This APE proposes the following:

 * No longer designate any releases as LTS.
-* Keep the 6-month release cycle and bump releases to x.0 every two years.
+* Keep the 6-month release cycle and bump releases to x.0 every 2 years.
-* Refer to the x.0 releases every two years (e.g., v6.0) as 'major'
+* Refer to the x.0 releases every 2 years (e.g., v6.0) as "major"
-  releases, other releases every 6 months (e.g., v6.1) as 'minor', and bug fixing releases (e.g., v6.1.2) as 'bugfix releases'.
+  releases, other releases every 6 months (e.g., v6.1) as "minor", and bug fixing releases (e.g., v6.1.2) as "bugfix" releases.
 * Minimize as much as possible any changes that break API or change results in minor releases, but being pragmatic and accepting such changes if they would not affect many users.